NagiosElenchos/check_mymaria_replication/README.rst

 Élenchos: Check MySQL and MariaDB Replication
 =============================================

-A Élenchos command for checking the replication of a MySQL and MariaDB instance.
+A `Nagios <https://www.nagios.org/>`_ plugin for checking the replication of a MySQL or MariaDB instance.

 License
 =======